The best way to save money on your car insurance is to call Western Mass Auto Insurance. We can show you how to save on car insurance.

 - If you have more than one car on your policy you are eligible for a multi-car discount – usually 8% – 10%.

-- Use your company’s automatic debit program where they take your monthly payment directly from your bank account – this way you do not pay any monthly fees or interest.
+- Use your insurance company’s automatic debit program where they take your monthly payment directly from your bank account – this way you do not pay any monthly fees or interest.

 - Good Student Discount – ask your agent about this discount for your teen driver.